 For my generation (born in the ’70s), saying goodbye to the house we grew up in is coming up more and more as our parents age.
 Some of our parents are looking forward to this time of anticipated freedom; to finally give up the big family home, to spend more time travelling, or simply less time doing yard work.
 Some still have every intention of “being carried out in a box”.
 There's no right or wrong answer – this is a highly personal decision.

-Many children of ageing parents feel they should be included in the decision to sell the family home, and you're probably just as connected to the house that you grew up in as the actual legal owners (your parents).
-But sometimes, one must come to terms with the fact that letting it go might not be a decision you have any control over.
+Many children of ageing parents feel they should be consulted in the decisions on the house they grew up in or when it’s time to sell the family home.
+You're probably just as connected to the house as the actual legal owners (your parents).
+But sometimes, you’ll have to come to terms with the fact that letting it go might not be a decision you have any control over.